Salmen2/Simple-Faucet-Script/README.md

 # Fee

 Free.
-No hidden fees are applied anymore.
+No hidden fees are applied.

 # Terms and Conditions